 English Language and Literature combines well with a wide range of other subjects.
 Through it you are offering evidence of high quality communication skills and an ability to be creative and analytical.
 These skills are widely transferable and make you marketable for higher education and employment.

 You are expected to provide your own copies of the set texts.
 This should not be a barrier to your decision to choose this course as there is support available for those meeting certain requirements.

-There are no specific course charges, but you could expect to spend up to £50 per year on books, stationery, equipment and educational visits.
+There are no specific course charges, but you could expect to spend up to £25 over the two years on the set texts, plus you will want to budget for stationery, equipment and educational visits.

 The trip to Paris incurs a higher cost but this will be communicated well in advance.